fisapool/HealthPulse/README.md

 ## Project Overview

 The HealthPulse Registry is a comprehensive full-stack web application designed to manage and analyze health facility data in Malaysia.
-It aggregates geospatial data from OpenStreetMap via a self-hosted Overpass API instance, provides an interactive dashboard for real-time analytics, and includes a robust ETL (Extract, Transform, Load) pipeline for data ingestion from various sources, such as the Department of Statistics Malaysia (DOSM).
+It aggregates geospatial data from OpenStreetMap via the public Overpass API, provides an interactive dashboard for real-time analytics, and includes a robust ETL (Extract, Transform, Load) pipeline for data ingestion from various sources, such as the Department of Statistics Malaysia (DOSM).
 The application focuses on hospitals and clinics, enabling data-driven insights for healthcare planning and management.

 ## Key Features

 - **Interactive Dashboard**: Real-time analytics with map view, registry table, and ETL monitoring.
 - **ETL Pipeline**: Automated data ingestion from DOSM with version tracking, metadata enrichment, and tiered scraping strategies.
-- **Geospatial Capabilities**: Self-hosted Overpass API with Malaysia OSM extract for accurate geospatial data.
+- **Geospatial Capabilities**: Integration with public Overpass API for accurate geospatial data from OpenStreetMap.
 - **Scraping Strategies**: Multi-tiered approaches using requests, pandas, pdfplumber, BeautifulSoup, and Playwright for diverse data sources.
 - **AI-Powered Deduplication**: Integration with Google Gemini for intelligent duplicate detection and data cleaning.
 - **Containerized Deployment**: Full Docker and Docker Compose support for easy setup and scalability.